-- Industrial study of secret detection tool in a large software services company with over 1,000 developers, operating for over 10 years - What do developers do when they get warnings of secrets in repository?
-Is it a man - 49% remove the secrets; 51% bypass the warning - Why do developers bypass warnings? - 44% report false positives, 6% are already exposed secrets, remaining are "development-related" reasons, e.g. "not a production credential" or "no significant security value"
+- Industrial study of secret detection tool in a large software services company with over 1,000 developers, operating for over 10 years - What do developers do when they get warnings of secrets in repository? - 49% remove the secrets; 51% bypass the warning - Why do developers bypass warnings? - 44% report false positives, 6% are already exposed secrets, remaining are "development-related" reasons, e.g. "not a production credential" or "no significant security value"